Jia Ruskaja: Biography

 London with his father.
 Her dancing debut occurred 4 June 1921 in Rome at the Casa d'Arte Bragaglia.
 She opened her first ballet school in Milan at the Teatro Dal Verme in 1929.
-From 1932–34, she directed the La Scala Theatre Ballet School.
+From 1932 to 1934, she directed the La Scala Theatre Ballet School.
 After her marriage to Aldo Borelli, editor of Corriere della Sera, Ruskaja received Italian citizenship.
 In 1940, she founded the Royal School of Dance, initially attached to the Accademia Nazionale di Arte Drammatica Silvio D'Amico, which became independent in 1948 as Accademia nazionale di danza, a school which only admitted women.
 She was its director until 1970.
 Daisy Parrilla and Eleonora Abbagnato had contentious claims to the “Premio Roma Jia Russkaja” prize in 2011.